-Kate Rhodes was born and grew up on Latje Latje country in regional Victoria and is Curator at State Library Victoria and a PhD candidate in the Architecture and Curatorial Programs at Monash University.
+State Library Victoria Curator Kate Rhodes was born and grew up on Latje Latje country in regional Victoria and is a PhD candidate in the Architecture and Curatorial Programs at Monash University.

-Kate was Foundation Curator at RMIT Design Hub Gallery for its first ten years and has worked on art, craft, design and architecture exhibitions, workshops and creative activities in Australia and internationally since 2000.
+Kate was Foundation Curator at RMIT Design Hub Gallery and has worked on art, craft, design and architecture exhibitions, workshops and creative activities in Australia and internationally since 2000.
 She was Creative Director of the State of Design Festival and Curator of its Design for Everyone program.